cyclus/cycamore/INSTALL.rst

-If you successfully followed the instructions above, then the Cycamore library has been generated and placed in the  ``.local/`` in your home directory.
+If you successfully followed the instructions above, then the Cycamore library has been generated and placed in ``.local/`` in your home directory.

+.. website_include_end

+.. website_custom_start

-Custom Cycamore installation
+Custom Cycamore Installation
 ----------------------------

 The installation using the install script can be customized using the following